Uranium mining debate: Uranium mining and indigenous people

 Large-scale uranium mining operations throughout the world have had a significant impact on indigenous peoples and their ways of life, raising questions concerning economic development of "remote regions" in relation to the impact on traditions life styles of these cultures, and resulting health and environmental hazards.
 The Jabiluka uranium mine is located in Kakadu National Park, Australia, is a World Heritage Site and home to the Mirrar Aboriginal culture.
 A dispute exists between the mining industry, the Mirrar people represented by Yvonne Margarula, ecologists and politicians on the implications of postcolonialism in relation to the impacts on the health and vitality of humans and other species, and effects on scarce water resources.
 The impact of uranium mining, milling and processing for India's burgeoning nuclear power industry has created controversy between indigenous peoples and mining and energy development.
 Winona LaDuke, spokesperson for Native Americans and First Nations has written extensively on the impact of uranium mining on indigenous communities.

 The Jackpile Uranium Mine was the world's largest open-pit uranium mine until its closure in the 1980s.
 The mine, located on Laguna Pueblo land in New Mexico covered approximately 2,500 acres, and employed Laguna, Canyoncito, Acoma and Zuni Pueblo people, as well as the Navajo.
+The Jackpile Mine had a significant gendered impact on the Laguna Pueblo community.
+The mine employed men from the community, which shifted the economy form largely agricultural to wage-earning, with mostly men working in the mine.
+Laguna Pueblo culture is traditionally matriarchal and matrilineal.
+Men earning wages, gave them more power in and outside the community.
+Because the Mine operated 24/7, mine workers often missed participating in ceremonies to go to work.